 To configure a unified attribute as the cluster name attribute:

 - From the dropdown, choose the cluster identifier.
 For example, Customer.

-The Spend setting allows you to specify a unified attribute of numeric data type to be aggregated per cluster.
+The optional Spend setting allows you to specify a unified attribute of numeric data type to be aggregated per cluster.
 This makes it possible to navigate the clusters by Spend.